“I’ve made up my mind: the most they can do is jail me. But if I stay silent, I’ll regret it my whole life.” (Zhang Kai)

 Released: Released and returned home to his family on 9 May 2017.

-Notes: Although Li is now at home with his family, his wife has reported that he is being monitored closely by the authorities.
+Notes: Although Li is now at home with his family, he has been disbarred and his wife has reported that he is being monitored closely by the authorities.
 It is likely there will be restrictions on his freedom of movement and freedom of speech and expression for the duration of his suspended sentence.

 Tang Jingling was arrested on 20 June 2014.
-While in detention he has been denied access to a Bible, and hasn’t been allowed any contact with his family.
+While in detention he was denied access to a Bible, and hasn’t been allowed any contact with his family.
 Forced labour, malnourishment and physical and mental torture have also been reported.

 Detained: 16 May 2014; formally arrested 20 June 2014